Note: Please pay special attention to sections highlighted in blue, as they have been updated for 2017.

 As a way to help you acclimate to Stone Lab, this online handbook has been designed to acquaint you with the details related to “island living.”
 If you have questions, please visit the FAQs section in your dashboard, or contact Stone Lab staff at (614) 292-8949.

 We encourage you to become involved with Stone Lab’s support group, the Friends of Stone Lab (FOSL).
 Becoming a FOSL member is a great way to stay involved and to renew friendships you will undoubtedly make during your experience at the Lab.
+Current Ohio State students can also connect with Buckeye Friends of Stone Lab, an Ohio State student organization.

 Good luck and enjoy your classes, your research, and the entire Stone Laboratory experience.